Andriy Slyusarchuk: Biography based on details uncovered by the investigative journalism

 On 14 November 2011 he was charged with fraud by the Berkut, and on 21 November he was informed that his records memorizing pi were canceled and removed from The Book of Records of Ukraine.
 Between 2 February and 1 March 2012, Slyusarchuk underwent a medical and psychiatric examination at the Lviv Oblast Psychiatric Hospital.
 The examination found him partially sane, authorizing a psychiatrist to supervise and treat him in a prison if and when needed.
-Between 2 July and fall 2012, Slyusarchuk received a second psychiatric examination at the Pavlov Psychiatric Hospital in Kiev.
+Between 2 July and fall 2012, Slyusarchuk received a second psychiatric examination at the Pavlov Psychiatric Hospital in Kyiv.
 On 14 February 2014 the Sykhiv Raion Court sentenced him to eight years in prison, with the judge reading the 150-page sentence based on the 26-volume criminal-case transcript.

 Biography based on Slyusarchuk's own interviews

 According to a birth certificate shown by him to journalists, Slyusarchuk was born in the village of Tuğ in the Hadrut Rayon of the Nagorno-Karabakh Autonomous Oblast of the Azerbaijan Soviet Socialist Republic.
 His father was Mushegyan Vartan Aramovich, an ethnic Armenian.
 His mother, a Ukrainian, was Ruslana Tykhonovna Slyusarchuk.
 The Hadrut Rayon civil registry reportedly changed his birth details to his mother's by request in 1984, and he became Andriy Tykhonovych Slyusarchuk.

 Slyusarchuk said that he graduated from a secondary school in Vinnytsia at the age of nine.
 His parents, medical professionals (his mother a pediatrician and his father a cardiac surgeon), died in a car accident the year he graduated from secondary school.